 Green sturgeon irregularly spawn in the Feather River.
 Spawning was documented in 2011 at the Thermalito Afterbay outlet and in 2017 below the Fish Barrier Dam (NMFS 2018b, Seesholtz et al. 2015).
 In both 2011 and 2017, water temperature was substantially cooler than average, likely due to the above average flow that occurred in the spring (Heublein et al. 2017b).
 Green sturgeon may spawn in the Feather River only during wet, high flow years (Heublein et al. 2017b, Seesholtz et al. 2015).
 In most years, water temperatures downstream of the Thermalito Afterbay outlet are too warm for normal egg incubation by late May (Heublein 2017b).
 When green sturgeon spawn in the Feather River, spawning occurs only in spring and early summer (Heublein et al. 2017b, Seesholtz et al. 2015); water temperatures in the river are generally too warm for a late summer and fall spawning period such as that documented for Sacramento River green sturgeon (NMFS 2018b).

-Feather River flow upstream of the Thermalito Afterbay outlet (the Low Flow Channel) under Alternatives 1-3 would be identical to that under the NAA.
-However, downstream of the Afterbay outlet (the High Flow Channel), the flows differ between the alternatives.
-Feather River mean monthly flow under Alternatives 1-3 is similar to or lower than flow under the NAA during the late spring and early summer, when most green sturgeon spawning and egg incubation likely occurs (Table 11-ST5).
-Flow reductions under the project alternatives are especially large during June of drier water years, including 11% to 19% reductions in dry and critically dry water years.
+Feather River flow upstream of the Thermalito Afterbay outlet (the Low Flow Channel) under Alternatives 1, 2, and 3 would be identical to that under the NAA.
+However, downstream of the Afterbay outlet (the High Flow Channel), the flows differ between Alternatives 1, 2, and 3.
+Feather River mean monthly flow under Alternatives 1, 2, and 3 is similar to or lower than flow under the NAA during the late spring and early summer, when most green sturgeon spawning and egg incubation likely occurs (Table 11-48).
+Flow reductions under Alternatives 1, 2, and 3 are especially large during June of drier water years, including 11% to 19% reductions in Dry and Critically Dry Water Years.
 These reductions in flow would not necessarily degrade spawning habitat because, as described in the previous section on Sacramento River green sturgeon, high flow levels can result in unsuitably high flow velocities (Wyman et al. 2018).
 The optimal flow range for spawning habitat in the Feather River is not known.
 Because green sturgeon spawn in deep pools (Wyman et al. 2018), their eggs and embryos are protected from direct effects of flow reduction such as dewatering.
-Furthermore, Feather River spawning likely occurs only in wetter years, such as 2011 and 2017, so green sturgeon eggs are likely not present during the drier years in June when flow reductions under the project alternatives are greatest.
-Differences in the CALSIM II mean monthly flows during wet water years are relatively small (Table 11-ST5).
-Consequently, Alternatives 1-3 are not expected to have any substantial effect with regard to flow on spawning and egg incubation of green sturgeon in the Feather River.
+Furthermore, Feather River spawning likely occurs only in wetter years, such as 2011 and 2017, so green sturgeon eggs are likely not present during the drier years in June when flow reductions under Alternatives 1, 2, and 3 are greatest.
+Differences in the CALSIM II mean monthly flows during Wet Water Years are relatively small (Table 11-49).
+Consequently, Alternatives 1, 2, and 3 are not expected to have any substantial effect with regard to flow on spawning and egg incubation of green sturgeon in the Feather River.

-Table 11-ST5.
+Table 11-49.
 CALSIM II Monthly Average Flow (cfs) by Month and Water Year Type in the Feather River at Thermalito Afterbay Outlet for the No Action Alternative (NAA) and Alternatives 1A, 1B, 2, and 3, and Percent Differences between Them (in Parentheses).